 Here, we see the motive behind the false teachers and that is personal gain.
 For some it may be money and for others it may be fame but they will twist the gospel to get what they want.
 We may wonder why God allows it to go on but, as we see in this verse, their judgment is coming and God may be using them to sort the people.

-For if God did not spare angels when they sinned, but sent them to hell, putting them into gloomy dungeons to be held for judgment;
+For God did not spare the angels who sinned; on the contrary, he put them in gloomy dungeons lower than Sh'ol to be held for judgment.

 Peter gives us the first of three examples of how God has judged sin in the past.
 We remember that the number three is associated with God's will being displayed and through these examples we see that God's will is for sin to be judged.
 If we are in Christ, then our sins were judged on the cross but, without Christ, the sinner is held accountable for his sins.
 He gives us these examples to reassure us that God is in control and watches over us as His children.
 When the angels sinned against God, He cast them out of heaven and they are being held for judgment.
 The hell that Peter is talking about here is not the hell that we think of.
 This is not the hell which is the final punishment for sin but this is like a holding cell in a prison.
 This first example tells us that God does not show favoritism in dealing with sin as all sin (even the sin of angels) must be judged.